TeaShull/PhytoBSA/README.md

 # PyAtBSA
 This python script analyzes and visualizes bulk segrigant analysis (BSA) data.
-It takes sequenced segrigant bulks as an input and outputs a list of likely casual alleles underlying the phenotypic segrigation of the two bulks.
-Likely causal alleles are identified using g-statistics and a comparison of the ratio of reference to non-reference alleles in each bulk.
+It takes sequenced segrigant bulks as an input and outputs a list of likely casual polymorphisms underlying the phenotypic segrigation of the two bulks.
+Likely causal polymorphisms are identified using g-statistics and a comparison of the ratio of reference to non-reference reads in each bulk.
 Currently, this script is optimized for running Arabidopsis BSA experiments, but can handle other organisms with some tinkering.

 For a simple explanation of the experimental design of BSA -> https://doi.org/10.1104/pp.17.00415